Kiss (band): 1983–1996: unmasking

 Kiss ended the decade with the October 1989 release Hot in the Shade.
 Although the album failed to achieve Platinum status, it spawned the hit ballad "Forever", co-written by Michael Bolton.
 Peaking at No. 8 in the US, it was the group's highest-charting single since "Beth" and was the band's second Top 10 single.

 During this time, Kiss struggled with its identity and fan base.
 Simmons, arguably the driving force in Kiss during the 1970s, became less involved with the group in the 1980s as he pursued outside interests, most notably a film career.
 Stanley took a more prominent role as a result.

 In February 1991, the band decided to once again enlist Ezrin to produce its next album.
 Before recording could begin in earnest, however, tragedy struck.
 In March 1991, it was discovered that Carr had a tumor on his heart.
 It was successfully removed the following month, but more tumors were soon discovered in his lungs.
 Carr received chemotherapy and was pronounced cancer-free in July.
 However, in September he suffered the first of two cerebral hemorrhages.
 He died on November 24, 1991, at the age of 41.

-Despite the tragic loss of a longtime member, Kiss continued, introducing veteran drummer Eric Singer (born Eric Doyle Mensinger on May 12, 1958, in Cleveland, Ohio).
+Despite the tragic loss of a longtime member, Kiss continued, introducing veteran drummer Eric Singer.
 Singer had played with Paul Stanley previously, as part of Stanley's backing band during a 1989 solo tour.

 Kiss released Revenge on May 19, 1992.
 It featured a leaner, harder-edged sound, as indicated by the first single, "Unholy".
 In a surprise move, Kiss enlisted Vincent to help with songwriting duties.
 The album debuted in the Top 10 and went Gold.
 Kiss embarked on a brief club tour of the U.S. in the spring of 1992, before beginning an American tour in September 1992.
 The tour was documented on the album Alive III, released on May 14, 1993.
 Four days later, Kiss were inducted into Hollywood's RockWalk.

 In 1995, the group released the book Kisstory, a 440-page, 9 lb, detailed chronicle of the group's history to that point.
 That same year, the band embarked on a unique and well-received Worldwide Kiss Convention Tour.
 The conventions were all-day events, featuring displays of vintage Kiss stage outfits, instruments and memorabilia; performances by Kiss cover bands; and dealers selling Kiss merchandise from every stage of the band's career.
 Kiss appeared live at the conventions, conducted question and answer sessions, signed autographs, and performed a two-hour acoustic set composed mostly of spontaneous fan requests.
 On the first U.S. date (June 17, 1995), Criss appeared onstage with Kiss to sing "Hard Luck Woman" and "Nothin' to Lose".
 It was the first time Criss had performed publicly with the band in nearly 16 years.